ulixee/payments/README.md

   - *client*: an api client for accessing Mainchain data elements, creating transactions, etc.
   - *block-utils*: features for calculating block closing, determing block nonce difficulty, etc.
 * *sidechain*:
-  - *server*: a Postres based Sidechain server capable of generating the full lifecycle of Micronote Batches.
-The code is structured so that Gift Cards, MicronoteBatches and the Notes ledger can eventually be run on separate servers.
+  - *server*: a Postresql based Sidechain server capable of generating the full lifecycle of Micronote Batches.
+The code is structured so that MicronoteBatches and the Notes ledger can eventually be run on separate servers.
   - *client*: a client usable by CLI and Data queriers to use the various Sidechain features.